iLoveBread-Projects/QR-Code-generator/README.md

 2. * Click on *Generate* to show it in the application.
    * Click on *Save* to the directory the .exe file is located in.
 3. If you clicked on *Generate* you will be able to copy the QR code to your clipboard by **clicking on the image**.
+4. If you click on *Clear* you will clear the QR code and the text box from the application, so you can start from scratch again.

 ### *Explaining the code*
 > The main code is in the [Form1.cs](https://github.com/error404-69-dotcom/QR-Code-generator/blob/main/QRCodeGenerator/Form1.cs) file.
 You can follow along there if you want to know how to generator was made.